Spread the love

 Whip the butter until light and airy.
 It will turn yellow in color to white.
 Add in powdered sugar, one cup at a time.
 Then add vanilla and salt.
 It will be a thick, play dough like consistency.

-Finally, add in the cream cheese frosting, being careful not to over whip.
+Last, add in the cream cheese to the butter mixture, being careful not to over whip.
 Add milk to thin, as preferred.

 • Once the cinnamon rolls are removed removed from the oven, allow them to cool for a few minutes before adding cream cheese frosting.
 Wait until cooled completely if you do not want the frosting to melt into the cinnamon rolls.